Savile Row tailoring: History

-Tailoring has been associated with Savile Row the area since the 19th century, when Beau Brummell, who epitomised the well-dressed man, patronised the tailors congregated on the Burlington Estate, notably around Cork Street, on which John Levick in 1790 at Number 9 was among the first.
-As of 1806 there was still not a tailors on Savile Row itself, but such firms as Davies & Son, Adeney & Boutroy, John Levick, Stultz, Meyer, Burghart and Davidson were colonising various surrounding streets including Clifford Street, Cork Street, Conduit Street, Sackville Street and Hanover Street.
+Tailoring has been associated with the Savile Row the area since the 19th century, when Beau Brummell, who epitomised the well-dressed man, patronised the tailors congregated on the Burlington Estate, notably around Cork Street, upon which John Levick in 1790 at No. 9 was among the first.
+As of 1806 there was still not a tailor on Savile Row itself, but such firms as Davies & Son, Adeney & Boutroy, John Levick, Stultz, Meyer, Burghart and Davidson were colonising surrounding streets, including Clifford Street, Cork Street, Conduit Street, Sackville Street and Hanover Street.
 It is believed that the first tailors to actually work on the Row were Henry Poole and Company in 1846, when they turned the back entrance of their workshops at No. 36 Savile Row into the main entrance to their shop.

 The Savile Row Bespoke Association was founded in 2004 to protect and to develop bespoke tailoring as practised in Savile Row and the surrounding streets.
 Founder members include: Anderson & Sheppard, Dege & Skinner, Gieves & Hawkes and Henry Poole.
-The member tailors are required to put at least 50 hours of hand labour into each two-piece suit.
+The member-tailors are required to put at least 50 hours of hand labour into each two-piece suit.

-In a March 2006 report by the City of Westminster (Department of Planning and City Development), "Bespoke Tailoring in London’s West End", it was estimated that between 6,000 and 7,000 men's suits were made in and around the Savile Row area annually, representing a turnover of approximately £21 million.
-A Reuters article in February 2013 suggested that the total revenue for the informal group of suitmakers was now estimated to be £30–35 million, with several tailoring houses having over 10% growth in recent years.
-The Fashion Industry's contribution as a whole to the British economy is an estimated £26 billion a year.
+In a March 2006 report by the City of Westminster (Department of Planning and City Development), "Bespoke Tailoring in London's West End", it was estimated that between 6,000 and 7,000 men's suits were made in and around the Savile Row area annually, representing a turnover of approximately £21 million.
+A Reuters article in February 2013 suggested that the total revenue for the informal group of suitmakers was now estimated to be £30–35 million, with several tailoring houses experiencing over 10% growth in recent years.
+After the challenging times of the Covid-19 pandemic, sales of bespoke suits increased significantly in 2024.

 In November 2016, Savile Row became a Special Policy Area within the City of Westminster.
 This gave Savile Row special planning status to safeguard its character: "Development in the Savile Row Special Policy Area will complement and enhance its role as an international centre of excellence for bespoke tailoring."
 (For more information, see the section below).

 19th century

 Henry Poole and Co

 Henry Poole & Co are the acknowledged "Founders of Savile Row" and creators of the Dinner Jacket, called a Tuxedo in America.
 The company has remained a family-run business since their establishment in 1806.
-They opened first in Brunswick Square, in 1806, originally specialising in military tailoring, with particular merit at the time of the Battle of Waterloo.
+They opened first in Brunswick Square, in 1806, originally specialising in military tailoring, especially at the time of the Battle of Waterloo.
 Their business moved to Savile Row in 1846, following the death of founder James Poole.
-In 1982, MD Angus Cundey brought the firm back to Savile Row (No. 15), after being in exile on Cork Street since 1961; Poole were forced to move to Cork Street, because the lease at number 32 expired and the unlisted building was demolished.
+Managing Director Angus Cundey brought the firm back to Savile Row (No. 15) in 1982, after having to have their premises on Cork Street since 1961; their lease at No. 32 had expired and the unlisted building was demolished.